UBC-FRESH/dbhdistfit/docs/howto/hps_workflow.md

 ```

 Pass additional `--distribution` options to try alternative PDFs as the CLI evolves.
 The command
-prints RSS, small-sample AIC (`AICc`), Pearson chi-square, and the maximum absolute residual for each
+prints RSS, small-sample AIC (`AICc`), Pearson chi-square, Kolmogorov–Smirnov, Cramér–von Mises, and
-candidate distribution so you can compare fits at a glance.
+Anderson–Darling statistics (plus residual summaries) for each candidate distribution so you can
+compare fits at a glance.
 Use `--distribution` (repeatable) to limit the candidate list and `--show-parameters` to include the
 fitted parameter estimates.
 For example: